 Some months ago, the driver’s side window of our minivan stopped working and wouldn’t go down.
-Next, as it got warmer, we noticed that the air conditioning wasn’t able to do much to cool the air if was much over 75° outside.
+Next, as it got warmer, we noticed that the air conditioning wasn’t able to do much to cool the air if was warmer than 75° outside.
 And there was that self-inflicted damage to the car’s front grill panel, which occurred years ago, that I had fixed (literally) with duct tape and coat-hanger wire.

 Then, a few days ago, came the straw that broke the minivan’s back, so to speak: the annual safety inspection.
 The news wasn’t good.
 The car wouldn’t pass inspection with a non-functioning window.
 The inspection also showed that the headlight lenses were fogged up with road-wear scratches and needed restoration and one headlight had water inside the housing assembly.
 All in all, it looked as if the car needed at least at least several hundred dollars worth of work to make it pass inspection (the window, the headlights) and more hundreds of dollars to make it comfortable (the air conditioning) and hundreds more to make it less of an embarrassment to drive (the front end grill).
 It was a 2004 model, so it seemed reasonable to use it for a trade-in and buy another car.